sciris/sciris/README.rst

 First, make sure that you have ``npm`` (included in Node.js installation) and ``git`` installed on your machine.

 Install `Anaconda Python <https://www.anaconda.com/download/>`__.
-In your Python setup, you also need to have the following packages (instructions in parentheses show how to install with Anaconda Python environment already installed). **Note**, these should all be installed automatically when you type ``python setup.py develop`` and  ``python setup-web.py develop``.
+In your Python setup, you also need to have the following packages (instructions in parentheses show how to install with Anaconda Python environment already installed). **Note**, these should all be installed automatically when you type ``python setup.py develop`` in the Sciris and ScirisWeb folders.

 Database dependencies